ofiwg/libfabric/man/fi_domain.3.md

   without restriction.
 All providers are required to support FI_THREAD_SAFE.

-*FI_THREAD_PROGRESS*
+*FI_THREAD_FID*
-: A progress serialization model requires applications to serialize access to provider resources and interfaces based on the progress model.
-For providers with automatic progress, access to each endpoint must be serialized, and access to each event queue, counter, wait or poll set must be serialized.
+: A fabric descriptor (FID) serialization model requires applications to serialize access to individual fabric resources associated with data transfer operations and completions.
+Multiple threads must be serialized when accessing the same endpoint, transmit context, receive context, completion queue, counter, wait set, or poll set.
   Serialization is required only by threads accessing the same object.

-For example, one thread may be initiating a data transfer on an endpoint, while another thread reads from an event queue associated with the endpoint.
-Serialization to endpoint access is further limited to different endpoint data flows, if available.
-Multiple threads may initiate transfers on the same endpoint if they reference different data flows.
+  For example, one thread may be initiating a data transfer on an endpoint, while another thread reads from a completion queue associated with the endpoint.

-  For providers with manual progress, applications must serialize their access to any object that is part of a single progress domain.
-  A progress domain is any set of associated endpoints, event queues, counters, wait sets, and poll sets.
-For instance, endpoints that share the same event queue or poll set belong to the same progress domain.
-Applications that can allocate endpoint resources to specific threads can reduce provider locking by using FI_THREAD_PROGRESS.
+  Serialization to endpoint access is only required when accessing the same endpoint data flow.
+Multiple threads may initiate transfers on different transmit contexts of the same endpoint without serializing, and no serialization is required between the submission of data transmit requests and data receive operations.

+  In general, FI_THREAD_FID allows the provider to be implemented without needing internal locking when handling data transfers.
+  Conceptually, FI_THREAD_FID maps well to providers that implement fabric services in hardware and provide separate command queues to different data flows.

+*FI_THREAD_COMPLETION*
+  The completion threading model is intended for providers that make use of manual progress.
+Applications must serialize access to all objects that are associated through the use of having a shared completion structure.
+This includes endpoint, completion queue, counter, wait set, and poll set objects.

+  For example, threads must serialize access to an endpoint and its bound completion queue(s) and/or counters.
+Access to endpoints that share the same completion queue must also be serialized.

+  The use of FI_THREAD_COMPLETION can increase parallelism over FI_THREAD_SAFE, but requires the use of isolated resources.

 *FI_THREAD_DOMAIN*
 : A domain serialization model requires applications to serialize